-Neighborhood: Assume we want to report neighbors of a vertex v_i .
-First, we report neighbors of v_i that are its ancestors in T. For that, we successively apply rank-select operation on the i'th column of M to find the '1'-entries.
+neighborhood: assume we want to report neighbors of a vertex v_i .
+First, we report neighbors of v_i that are its ancestors in T. For that, we successively apply column-select operation on the i'th column of M to find the '1'-entries.
 Let q be the row-index associated with the next '1'.
 That means there is an edge between v_i and its ancestor at depth q; we can find such ancestor with using depth-ancestor(i, q) query in O(1).
-Next, we describe how to report neighbors of v_i that are its descendant in T. Let q'be the depth of v_i in T; this value can be found in using depth query in O(1).
-The columns in M associated with the potential descendant-neighbors of v_i have indices in the range [L, R], where L and R are the indices of the left-most and right-most descendants of v_i in T, respectively.
-The values of L and R can be found in O(1)using lmost-leaf(i) and rmost-leaf(i) queries in T. Provided with values of L and R, reporting descendant-neighbors of v can be done by successive application of columnselect in the row q' of M to find the '1'-entries in the range [L, R].
+Next, we describe how to report neighbors of v_i that are its descendant in T. Let q' be the depth of v_i in T; this value can be found in using depth(i) query in O(1).
+The columns in M associated with the potential descendant-neighbors of v_i have indices in the range [L, R], where L and R are the indices of the leftmost and rightmost descendants of v_i in T, respectively.
+The values of L and R can be found in O(1) using lmost-leaf(i) and rmost-leaf(i) queries in T. Provided with values of L and R, reporting descendant-neighbors of v can be done by successive application of column-select in the row q' of M to find the '1'-entries in the range [L, R].
 Let $j \in [L, R]$ be one such '1'-entry.
-Since v_j is a descendant of v_i , and v_i has depth q', there is an edge between v_i and v_i .
+Since v_j is a descendant of v_i , and v_i has depth q', there is an edge between v_j and v_i .
 So, v_j is reported.

-Theorem 3.
-Given a graph of size n and treedepth k, an oracle is constructed to answer degree, adjacency, and neighborhood queries in constant time.
-The storage requirement of the oracle is $(k + \log k + 2)n + o(kn)$.
+Theorem 4.
+For a graph of size n and treedepth k, an oracle is constructed to answer degree and adjacency queries in constant time, and neighborhood query in constant time per neighbor.
+The storage requirement of the oracle is $(k + \lceil \log k \rceil + 2)n + o(kn)$.